Last Updated: April 8, 2021

-The White Rock Pier reopened on Wednesday, June 17 and the Waterfront Promenade reopened on Tuesday, May 26.
+The White Rock Pier and the Waterfront Promenade are currently open.

 Has Waterfront parking changed during the COVID-19 pandemic?

-All waterfront parking lots along West Beach and East Beach have reopened for the public.
+All waterfront parking lots including the West Beach Parkade on Vidal Street, have reopened to the public.
 Please follow all parking regulations as noted on the parking signs.
 Free Waterfront parking is available from Nov.
 1 to Jan.
 31, 2021.
 For details, visit whiterockcity.ca/parking.

 Are parks open?

-All parks have been reopened, and the City’s four playgrounds reopened on June 1.
+All parks have been reopened, including the City’s four playgrounds.
 We ask that people respect the social distancing rules of two metres (six feet) or more, wash their hands frequently and stay at home if they are not well.